A large portion of the Document class library requires the use of a cache system.

 Documents can contain large numbers of pages containing huge amounts of data.
 Storing all of this data in physical memory is not feasible in most situations.

-Typically, systems do not have write access to pages of a document stored in a remote URL, so modifications (annotations, image or text), cannot be stored in the original document.
+Typically, systems do not have write access to the pages of a document stored in a remote URL, so modifications (annotations, image, or text), cannot be stored in the original document.

 Caching increases the performance of tasks like getting page data such as images or text.
 Results can be parsed once from the physical file on disk, processed, and then stored in the cache.
 Subsequent calls to the same data will simply retrieve it from the cache without any extra processing.

-LoadFromUri can be used to create a Document object that represents a document such as a PDF, TIFF or DOCX document stored in a remote URL.
-The Document is a data structure containing properties such as the mime type, number of pages, size of each page, and other metadata.
-It does not contain any actual image, SVG or text data of the pages.
-The original document data (the PDF, TIFF or DOCX image) is still stored in the remote URL.
-This data structure is all that is saved into the cache (by default) and therefore saving and then re-loading a document from the cache is a very fast operation that does not require a large amount of memory.
+Use LoadFromUri to create a LEADDocument object that represents a document such as a PDF, TIFF, or DOCX document stored in a remote URL.
+The LEADDocument is a data structure containing properties such as the mime type, number of pages, size of each page, and other metadata.
+It does not contain any of the actual image, SVG, or text data of the pages.
+The original document data (the PDF, TIFF, or DOCX image) is still stored in theremote URL.
+This data structure is all that is saved into the cache (by default), and therefore saving and then re-loading a document from the cache is a very fast operation that does not require a large amount of memory.
 When the user requests an image representation of a page, the document parses it from the original data.
 This data can also be cached, if required, as explained in the "Cache Workflow" section below.

-To use caching, an object that implements ObjectCache is initialized once at the start of the application and then passed to the DocumentFactory and Document methods that require caching.
+To use caching, an object that implements ObjectCache is initialized once at the start of the application, and then passed to the DocumentFactory and LEADDocument methods that require caching.
 Any cache system that can persist data between application re-starts can be used.
 Refer to the "Cache System Examples" section below for more information.

 Generally, the cache is used in one of two ways, depending on the type of the application:

 The application uses the cache to get data more quickly from existing documents or to create new documents.
-The data is not shared with other applications nor is it necessary for it to persist between sessions.
+The data is neither shared with other applications, nor is it necessary for it to persist between sessions.

 The application requires the document state to persist between sessions.